Geometry#

 - Returns:

-- pose – The pose to transform
+reference – The reference pose

 - Returns:

-- vector – The vector to transform
+value – The relative vector

 - Returns:

-- The rotated vector
+value – The absolute vector

-- reference – The pose of reference of this relative twist
+reference – The reference pose

 - Returns: